How to Fit Roof Tiles: Concrete vs Natural Slate

 Marley’s range of Edgemere concrete roofing tiles is designed to provide a modern alternative to traditional natural slate.
-An interlocking tile, Edgemere has a similar appearance to slate, with a thin profile, dark grey appearance and your choice of riven or smooth finish.
+An interlocking tile, the Edgemere tile has a similar appearance to slate, with a thin profile, dark grey appearance and your choice of riven or smooth finish.

-Planning the tile patternLike most natural slate roofing products, Edgemere concrete roofing tiles are designed to be be laid in a broken bond pattern.
+Planning the tile patternLike most natural slate roofing products, Edgemere concrete roofing tiles are designed to be laid in a broken bond pattern.
 This staggers the interlocks and aids the performance of the tiles since the configuration allows water to drain into the interlock on one tile and disperse onto the flat surface of the tile below.

-Completing the tilingWhen it comes to fixing concrete roof tiles, the proper method of fixing depends on the product, as well as the project's environment and location, the roof design, and the building height.
+Completing the tilingWhen it comes to fixing concrete roof tiles, the correct method of fixing depends on the product, as well as the project's environment and location, the roof design, and the building height.